Agathasta/agathasta.github.io/README.md

 # [Agathasta's Portfolio](https://agathasta.github.io/)

-In spring 2020, I completely updated my WordPress Business Webpage, design and content: [smooth-tours.com](https://smooth-tours.com)
+In spring 2020, with time in my hands, I decided to try and give my WordPress Business Webpage a complete overhaul, both in design and content: [smooth-tours.com](https://smooth-tours.com).
+It was my first contact ever with code.

 I got curious, and in summer 2020 I started teaching myself how to code.
 A month later, I managed to start getting some structure, and I settled mostly on two open source free resources: [freeCodeCamp.org](https://www.freecodecamp.org/) and [The Odin Project](https://www.theodinproject.com).
 With sporadic jumps to and tons of help from to [MDN web docs](https://developer.mozilla.org) and [w3schools](https://www.w3schools.com/).
 A HUGE THANKS UPFRONT, THEY AND THEIR COMMUNITIES ARE BEING AMAZING!